samiul272/pgdl_proposal/README.md

-This is a sample starting kit for Predicting Generalization in Deep Learning challenge at NeurIPS 2020.
+This is a developed from starting kit for Predicting Generalization in Deep Learning challenge at NeurIPS 2020.

 Prerequisites:
 - Python 3.6.6